 Base Salary.
-The 2021 base salaries are set forth in the following table:
+The 2021 and 2022 base salaries and percentage increase are set forth in the following table:

-Named Executive Officer 2020 Base Salary (\$) Percentage Increase 2021 Base Salary (\$)
+Named Executive Officer 2021 Base Salary (\$) Percentage Increase 2022 Base Salary (\$)

-G. Tyson Tuttle 671,739 0% 671,739

-R. Matthew Johnson 390,000 9% 425,000(1)
+R. Matthew Johnson 425,000 52.9% 650,000 1

-John Hollister 408,720 0% 408,720
+John Hollister 408,720 6.9% 437,000

-Brandon Tolany 401,700 0% 401,700
+Brandon Tolany 401,700 3.1% 414,000

-Sandeep Kumar 367,608 0% 367,608
+Sandeep Kumar 367,608 3.1% 379,000

-(1) Mr. Johnson was promoted to President on April 22, 2021 and received a 9% salary increase in connection with the promotion.
-On January 2, 2022, he was promoted to President and Chief Executive Officer ("CEO") in connection with Mr. Tuttle's retirement on January 1, 2022.
+(1) Mr. Johnson was promoted to President and Chief Executive Officer ("CEO") on January 2, 2022 in connection with Mr. Tuttle's departure on January 1, 2022 and received a 52.9% salary increase to align his compensation with market benchmarks for his new role

 Annual Cash Incentive Bonus.
 Each year, the Compensation Committee adopts a bonus plan (the "Bonus Plan") to reward exceptional performance and align the incentives of our Named Executive Officers with our short-term operating plan and long-term strategic objectives and the interests of our stockholders.
 The Compensation Committee approves the design, structure, and performance objectives, as well as each objective's relative weighting, under the Bonus Plan.
-The Compensation Committee designs the Bonus Plan to pay each Named Executive Officer up to 150% of his target annual cash incentive bonus opportunity for outstanding performance.
+The Compensation Committee designs the Bonus Plan to pay each Named Executive Officer up to 150% of the NEO's target annual cash incentive bonus opportunity for outstanding performance.
 Consistent with our "pay-for-performance" philosophy, however, no payment is guaranteed if the minimum established performance objectives under the Bonus Plan are not achieved.

-For 2021, consistent with our business strategy, the Compensation Committee established adjusted revenue and adjusted non-GAAP operating income as a percentage of adjusted revenue as the principal corporate financial metrics.
-For this purpose, "adjusted revenue" and "adjusted non-GAAP operating income" mean revenue and operating income as determined under generally accepted accounting principles modified for stock compensation expense, intangible asset amortization, acquisition-related items and restructuring charges.
+For 2022, consistent with our business strategy, the Compensation Committee established adjusted revenue and adjusted non-GAAP operating income as a percentage of adjusted revenue as the principal corporate financial metrics.
+For this purpose, "adjusted revenue" and "adjusted non-GAAP operating income" mean revenue and operating income as determined under generally accepted accounting principles (GAAP) modified for stock compensation expense, intangible asset amortization, acquisition-related items and restructuring charges.
 These adjusted measures more clearly highlight the results of core ongoing operations.
 For purposes of cash incentive bonuses, the Compensation Committee reserves the authority to determine whether to exclude any item when making adjustments from the corresponding GAAP metric.

-For 2021, the Compensation Committee also added diversity, equity and inclusion, or DEI, metrics as a component of bonus compensation.
+For 2022, the Compensation Committee is continuing to include diversity, equity and inclusion (DEI) metrics as a component of bonus compensation.

 For each of the applicable bonus metrics, the percentage payout was determined using a sliding scale based on actual performance, with no minimum payout and a maximum payout of 150% of the executive's target annual cash incentive bonus opportunity for above-target performance.
 The financial components of the plan allowed for 100% payout at 100% of plan target.
 For the adjusted revenue component, there was a decreasing scale to 10% at 90% of plan target, no payment below 90% of target and a maximum payout of 150% at 110% of target.
 For the adjusted non-GAAP operating income components, there was a decreasing scale to 10% at 80% of plan target, no payment below 80% of target and a maximum payout of 150% at 120% of target.
-The DEI components of the plan allowed for 100% payout at 90% of plan target.
-For the DEI component, there was a decreasing scale to 90% at 80% of plan target, no payment below 80% of target and a maximum payout of 150% at 100% of plan target.
+The DEI components of the plan were based on a set of challenging qualitative and quantitative goals representing core objectives of our DEI strategy.
+If three of five goals were achieved, the plan allowed for 80% payout.
+If four of five goals were achieved, the plan allowed for 150% payout.